-A backlink cleanup is a way of removing black hat and poor quality links from websites.
-A backlink cleanup can result in improving your search engine rankings, and is especially relevant if a Google manual penalty has been applied for link building practices.
+A backlink cleanup removes black hat and poor-quality links from being associated with your website.
+This can improve your search engine rankings and is especially relevant if a Google manual penalty has been applied for spammy link-building practices.

 A backlink cleanup is needed when a site is impacted by toxic backlinks.
 But where do low quality links come from?